How To Give Yourself A 15-Minute Medical Check-Up

 Watch Your Weight

 Jump on the scales and measure your height.
 Divide your weight by your height to calculate your BMI, which is the most widely accepted guide to healthy weight.
 A BMI of 20-25 is considered healthy for young to middle-aged men.
-Twenty-six to 30 is overweight and over 30 is obese.
+26-30 is overweight and over 30 is obese.

 Ask Yourself Some Questions